Bill Carritt: Gatecrashing Nazi secret trial

 At some point Bill had become the Secretary of the League of Nations Youth.
 During this time he travelled to Essen in June 1936 where he gatecrashed the secret Nazi trial of the Bündische Jugend (German Youth Movement) in protest against the Nazi imprisonment of young men who were being kept without knowing their charges for over two years.

 Political career and Second World War

-Bill's anti-fascist beliefs led to him running as an anti-appeasement candidate in the Westminster constituency.
+Bill's anti-fascist beliefs led to him running as an anti-appeasement candidate in the Westminster Abbey by-election, 1939.
 He won the support of a wide range of people across many different political parties, including members of the Communist Party, the Labour Party, the Liberal Party, and even some anti-Chamberlain conservatives.
 His campaign even secretly received funding from some of Chamberlain's own ministers.
 Bill won the election with 32.6% of the vote (4,674 votes).

 Shortly after his election victory, he and many other political activists were invited by Winston Churchill to discuss collective security and anti-fascism.